-In the event of the liquidation, dissolution or winding-up of CubicFarms, each holder of Class B Preferred shares will be entitled to promptly receive from the assets and property of CubicFarms in respect of such holder's Class B Preferred shares, on a pari passu basis with all other such holders.
-But in preference and in priority to the registered holders of any other class of shares of CubicFarms, including the Common Shares, an amount equal to the greater of: (i) the issue price for each of its Class B Preferred shares (as determined in the Articles of CubicFarms) plus any dividends declared but unpaid thereon; and (ii) the amount that such holder would have received as a holder of the number of Common Shares into which the Class B Preferred shares held by such holder would have been convertible, and, in each such case, there shall be no priority of one class of shares over the holders of the other class of shares.
-If upon liquidation or dissolution the assets of CubicFarms available for distribution are insufficient to make such payments, each holder of Class B Preferred shares will share rateably in any distribution of the assets available for distribution to the holders of Class B Preferred shares in proportion to the respective amounts which would otherwise be payable in respect of the Class B Preferred shares held by them upon such distribution.
+In the event of the liquidation, dissolution or winding-up of CubicFarms, each holder of Class B Preferred Shares will be entitled to promptly receive from the assets and property of CubicFarms in respect of such holder's Class B Preferred Shares, on a pari passu basis with all other such holders.
+But in preference and in priority to the registered holders of any other class of shares of CubicFarms, including the Common Shares, an amount equal to the greater of: (i) the issue price for each of its Class B Preferred Shares (as determined in the Articles of CubicFarms) plus any dividends declared but unpaid thereon; and (ii) the amount that such holder would have received as a holder of the number of Common Shares into which the Class B Preferred Shares over the holders of the other class of shares.
+If upon liquidation or dissolution the assets of CubicFarms available for distribution are insufficient to make such payments, each holder of Class B Preferred Shares will share rateably in any distribution of the assets available for distribution to the holders of Class B Preferred Shares in proportion to the respective amounts which would otherwise be payable in respect of the Class B Preferred Shares held by them upon such distribution.